-Thiazolidinediones - Emerging Evidence on Bone Formation
+Thiazolidinediones-Emerging Evidence on Bone Formation

-a report by
+a report by Jaime A Davidson, MD, FACP, FACE

-Jaime A Davidson

-Clinical Professor of Internal Medicine, Division of Endocrinology, University of Texas Southwestern Medical School, Dallas DOI:10.17925/EE.2007.00.02.37
+Clinical Professor of Internal Medicine, Division of Endocrinology, University of Texas Southwestern Medical School, Dallas

+DOI: 10.17925/USE.2007.00.1.53

-The thiazolidinediones (TZDs) - of which the two most frequently prescribed are rosiglitazone and pioglitazone - are insulin-sensitising oral antidiabetic agents that are an effective treatment for type 2 diabetes.
+The thiazolidinediones (TZDs)-of which the two most frequently prescribed are rosiglitazone and pioglitazone-are insulin-sensitizing oral antidiabetic agents that are an effective treatment for type 2 diabetes.
 The primary pharmacological actions of these drugs are to increase adipose and muscle insulin sensitivity and to inhibit gluconeogenesis in the liver.
-In type 2 diabetes patients, rosiglitazone reduces plasma levels of fasting glucose, glycated haemoglobin (HbA1c) and insulin.1 It may also improve $\beta$ -cell function.2 However, emerging evidence regarding the relationship between the use of TZDs and bone loss in type 2 diabetes patients gives cause for concern.3 individuals.
-The Health, Aging and Body Composition (Health ABC) Study showed that elderly white women with type 2 diabetes (but not elderly men or black women) had more rapid bone loss at the femoral neck and total hip than those with normal glucose homeostasis.
+In type 2 diabetes patients, rosiglitazone reduces plasma levels of fasting glucose, glycated haemoglobin (HBA1c), and insulin.
+It may also improve $\beta$ -cell function.
+However, emerging evidence regarding the relationship between the use of TZDs and bone loss in type 2 diabetes patients gives cause for concern.

+There is an increased risk of bone fractures in patients with type 2 diabetes.
+Some-although not all-studies have shown higher rates of fracture in people with type 2 diabetes compared with normal individuals.
+The Health, Aging, and Body Composition (Health ABC) Study showed that elderly white women with type 2 diabetes (but not elderly men or black women) had more rapid bone loss at the femoral neck and total hip than those with normal glucose homeostasis.
 This was despite having higher bone mineral density (BMD) at baseline.
-These data suggest that elderly white women with type 2 diabetes are at a greater risk of hip fracture than the normal population, and more so than men or black women with the disease.
+These data suggest that elderly white women with type 2 diabetes are at a greater risk of hip fracture than the normal population and more so than men or black women with the disease.
 There is already a higher prevalence of fracture risk in the elderly population as a whole and bone loss could put older patients with type 2 diabetes at an even higher risk of fracture.